thevojacek/Kitura-MiniHandlebars/README.md

 # Kitura-MiniHandlebars

+A Templating engine for Kitura that uses Handlebars-like syntaxed templates.

 ## Changelog
 ### 1.2.x
-*Kitura 2.4 support added.*
+**Kitura 2.4 support added.**

 Fixed bug where the engine could crash when command was placed as a last item in a template file.

-A Templating engine for Kitura that uses Handlebars-like syntaxed templates.

 ## Summary